 Caring for your delphiniums once they're in the ground is essential.
 Here's what they require to thrive:

 Delphiniums like nutrient-rich, well-draining soil.
 They can tolerate neutral to slightly alkaline soil as measured on the pH scale.
 This scale measures the soil's balance between acidity and alkalinity on a scale from 1 to 14, with around 7 being neutral.
 Before planting, it is a good idea to know the pH of your soil, as it can help determine what nutrients the soil is lacking.

-Some garden centers can test soil, as can the United States Department of Agriculture local county extension office.
+Some garden centers can test soil, as can your local county extension service.
 There are also DIY testing kits, and a 3-in-1 meter goes even further by testing pH, soil moisture and the sunlight available for your plants.

 Delphiniums are heavy feeders, so it is important to mix organic matter with the soil at planting time.
 During the growing season, side-dress the plants with compost or balanced liquid fertilizer every two to three weeks.

 Sunlight for Delphiniums

 Plant delphiniums in areas that receive direct sun for six to eight hours per day.
 In very hot areas, the plants prefer not to get too hot and crave the afternoon shade.

 Water Requirements for Delphiniums